ibm-watson-iot/functions/README.md

 Disclaimer No gaurantee about pipeline run

 -----------
-## Registering Custom Function
+## Registering custom-function

-What do we need - credentials to connect to the database + `register_function` + A way to find the package where the custom function resides + a pip installable package name the database that the function goes in when it registers
+What do we need - credentials to connect to the database + `register_function` + A way to find the package where the custom-function resides + a pip installable package name the database that the function goes in when it registers

 #### Retrieving and saving credentials in SaaS